moudeyverma/mdeyvermablogs/README.md

 •	Gather Network stack traces and Process Dumps for given containers during the stress test (And not while manual / user testing).
 Find a way to maximize duration of capturing dumps.Capture [GCdump](https://devblogs.microsoft.com/dotnet/collecting-and-analyzing-memory-dumps/), capture [Processdump](https://npmsblog.wordpress.com/how-to-generate-iis-w3wp-process-dump-from-aks-windows-pod/), capture [tcpdump](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/packet-capture-pod-level) from the pod level.
 <br>
 •	Use the monitoring tabs in the Azure portal, also connect to the nodes/pods and collect [logs](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/identify-memory-saturation-aks)
-• Check for average CPU and memory utilization,evidences of throttling,check if the pods are also up and running for the whole timestamp, also check if the pods are restarting.
+• Check for average CPU and memory utilization, check the evidences of throttling, check if the pods are also up and running for the whole timestamp, also check if the pods are not restarting.
 • If in scope then guide customer to check code base as well.
 <br>
 <br>